mouseless/json-concepts/specs/06-literals/04-nested-literals.md

 # Nested Literals

 A concept can have nested literals.
-Below is an example;
+In below an example, it has `type` and `status` literals nested under `response` literal.

 `CONCEPTS: 'nested.concepts.json'`